Oakland Public Works Training Academy

 The OPW Training Academy was developed through grant funding from California Volunteers—Office of the Governor which supports youth workforce jobs.
 The City of Oakland was awarded $5.9 million for its Oakland Forward program which seeks to increase youth and young adult employment and develop pathways into careers in public service in the areas of climate resilience and public safety.

-The Oakland Forward grant was secured by the Oakland Department of Economic and Workforce Development (EWD) and will support programs in three different City departments including the Department of Violence Prevention (DVP) and the Oakland Police Department (OPD), in addition to Oakland Public Works.
+The Oakland Forward grant was secured by the Oakland Department of Economic and Workforce Development (EWD) and supports programs in three different City departments including the Department of Violence Prevention (DVP) and the Oakland Police Department (OPD), in addition to Oakland Public Works.
 Oakland City Council approved funding on July 5, 2022.
 Programs began operations in summer 2022.
-Oakland Forward will conclude by May 1, 2024.